Property delegation

 method from the Delegates

-object defined in Kotlin stdlib.
+object that is defined in Kotlin stdlib.
 It is an alternative to lateinit

 , so the property delegated to notNull

-behaves like a regular property, but it has no initial value, so if you try to get a value before setting one, it will result with an exception.
+behaves like a regular property but has no initial value.
+Therefore, if you try to get a value before setting it, this results in an exception.

-Wherever possible, we should prefer to use the lateinit property instead of the notNull
+Wherever possible, we should use the lateinit property instead of the notNull

-delegate because of performance.
-Lateinit properties are faster.
-However, currently, Kotlin does not support lateinit properties with types that associate with primitives, like Int
+delegate for better performance because lateinit properties are faster.
+Currently, however, Kotlin does not support lateinit properties with types that associate with primitives, like Int

 or Boolean